All I Need (Foxes album): Singles

 "Body Talk" was released as the album's lead single on 24 July 2015 in the United Kingdom.
 On her Facebook page, Foxes announced that the second single would be "Better Love", co-written by Dan Smith from Bastille.
 The song which features Smith's vocals was released on 4 September 2015.
 "Amazing" was released as the album's third single on 4 December 2015.

-"Cruel" was released as the album's fourth single on 19 April 2016, the same day that its video was released.

-Other songs
+Promotional singles

 A video for "Feet Don't Fail Me Now" was launched by H&M as part of the H&M Loves Music campaign.

-"If You Leave Me Now" was released on 27 November 2015 as a promotional single.
+The second promotional single, "If You Leave Me Now", was released on 27 November 2015.
+"Devil Side" was released as the third, and "Wicked Love" was released as the fourth promotional single.

-"Devil Side" was released on 26 December 2015 as a promotional single.
-This was followed by the release of "Wicked Love" on 29 January 2016, a week before the album's release.

 Acoustic versions

 Acoustic versions of a few tracks from All I Need have been released onto Vevo.
 All of them feature Foxes singing into a mic and Sam Kennedy, Foxes' keyboard player for live performances, playing the piano.
-The acoustic version for "Devil Side" was uploaded on February 7, 2016.
-The acoustic version for "Scar" was released on February 23, 2016.
-The acoustic version for "On My Way" was released on February 28, 2016.
+Including the acoustic version for "Devil Side" on 7 February 2016, The acoustic version for "Scar" was released on 23 February 2016.
+The acoustic version for "On My Way" was released on 28 February 2016.